-Here’s the Master Cleanse three-phased program in its entirety if you are not already familiar (1):
+Here’s the Master Cleanse three-phased program in its entirety if you are not already familiar: (1)

 - Ease-In and Ease-Out: 3 days before and after The Lemonade Diet that slowly removes or re-introduces complex, processed (C.R.A.P.) foods from your diet.

-- The Lemonade Diet: “10 Days to Lose Weight Fast, and Feel Great At Last”
+- The Lemonade Diet: “10 Days to Lose Weight Fast, and Feel Great At Last”.

-- Every Day Detox: Every day a Natural Detox Method must be engaged to eliminate waste such as an herbal detox tea, laxatives, or the Salt Water Flush.
+- Everyday Detox: Every day a Natural Detox Method must be engaged to eliminate waste such as an herbal detox tea, laxatives, or the Salt Water Flush.

 You see, there is absolutely no scientific basis or legitimate research to be found on the detox cleanse and diet known as the Master Cleanse.

 Given that there is no anthropological or scientific basis for conducting such a crazy, wild experiment on one’s biology, why do it?

 Gentle Detox Sans the Master Cleanse

 The most optimal and safe approach to cleansing and detox involves not just eliminating toxins.
-It also must include proper nourishment of the body while the cleanse is occurring, especially the liver which is the body’s main detoxification organ.
+It also must include proper nourishment of the body while the cleanse is occurring.
+This is especially true for the liver which is the body’s main detoxification organ.

 Anything else and run for the hills!